Chinese Health Care: The Hyppocritic Oath

 There are a few interesting results from this little story that relate to the main topic (Google and China, in case you've forgotten - I know I almost did after that steamy fan-fiction):

-1. For many years, many Chinese business models have relied on the above "sucker" method.
+- For many years, many Chinese business models have relied on the above "sucker" method.
 Foreign companies attracted by China's dirt-cheap labor costs and lax regulations line up to take advantage of outsourcing their manufacturing work to maximize profits.
 Within a short time, the same companies notice profits are falling because the market is flooded with cheap imitations of their product.
 Even if you cease to do business with that manufacturer, the damage is irreversible - nothing will stop the copies and the Chinese goverment (although having attended conventions, signed treaties, and legislated laws to declare copyright and protect intellectual property) won't let you sue the Chinese-owned company for damages.
 Frankly, my dear, they don't give a damn.
 Neither do the Chinese citizens (and many others around the world) who enjoy the same dirt-cheap prices on goods such as electronics, movies, and uppity brand-name handbags.
 This is exactly why Microsoft won't see a red cent from the Chinese for their software: why pay a premium for the legitimate version when the copy does the exact same thing for cheaper?

 Simply, there is a culture of copying here.
 From fake brands to diplomas, it's prevalent and thus accepted.
 The idea of the "Chinese knock-off" is similarly widespread in Western societies, but I don't know how many people are aware of this extending to the Web.
 Did you look at that Baidu link?
 Their webpage design looks awfully familiar.
 But this is it: the Chinese excel at taking something built by Westerners - already tried and true - and Chinafying (Chinkify, if you need a pejorative) it for their local tastes and market.
 Examples aplenty here: http://www.randomwire.com/chinese-web-20-clones.
-As an outsider, it is nearly impossible to compete with these "blessed from above" businesses since they are run by Chinese nationals and thus bring money into the country while being much easier to control.
+As an outsider, it is nearly impossible to compete with these "blessed from above" businesses since they are run by Chinese nationals and thus bring money into the country while being much easier to control. - "Hacked By Chinese!"
+Many attacks on computer networks are said to originate from China, and accordingly, the Western media often points fingers this way.
+I don't deny the hacking claims, but remember that when you're counting hacking attempts, executions, or any other statistic, one in five people on this planet reside in China.
+By counting raw numbers, there is an extreme bias that should be corrected with the words "per capita."
+It's no small minority: what's good for China is good for roughly 20% of the people alive today.

 Regarding the computer hacking, though: the Chinese military (The People's Liberation Army, or PLA) is certainly invested in recruiting and developing a talented cyber-army.
 Coupled with its past expertise at reverse-engineering electronics, software is a natural second talent to hone.
 Especially considering that the PLA's main rival, the United States, is heavily reliant on technology to conduct combat (minimizing American casualties and incidentially taking collateral damage to new levels), a Chinese upper hand in the electronic warfare theatre would be potentially crippling.
 It's easily the one place to invest time and money because instead of expensive missiles or gear, all you need is a computer and one ambassador skilled in denial.